How to Set Up Proxies in Android: Ultimate Guide

 Step 1: Go to your Android mobile network’s settings (APNs settings)

-This screenshot shows how to access Android parameters.
+How to access Android parameters.

-This screenshot shows how to access the Android Network & Internet parameters.
+Select the Android Network & Internet settings.

 1. Click on the “Settings” icon.